-3.3b Intentional Underfeeding: Hypocaloric Enteral Nutrition
+3.2c Intentional Underfeeding: Hypocaloric Enteral Nutrition

-Question: Does the use of hypocaloric enteral nutrition vs full feeding result in better outcomes in the critically ill adult patient?
+Question: Does the use of hypocaloric enteral nutrition vs. full feeding result in better outcomes in the critically ill adult patient?

 Summary of evidence: All of the trials included in this topic resulted in similar protein intake but less caloric intake in the intervention arm (hypocaloric EN) compared to the control arm (full feeds).
 Trials that resulted in different levels of calories and proteins are reviewed in section 3.2 Achieving Target Dose of EN.
-In this section, there was one level 1 and six level 2 studies reviewed and significant heterogeneity is present in the study designs:
+In this section, there was one level 1 and seven level 2 studies reviewed, and significant heterogeneity is present in the study designs:

-- Arabi 2011: Hypocaloric group aimed to receive 60-70% of calorie goals and gave protein supplements vs 90-100% of nutrition goals - Charles 2014: Hypocaloric group aimed to receive 50% of calorie goals and 100% of protein goals vs 100% of nutrition goals - Peake 2014 and Chapman 2018: Hypocaloric group received a 1.0 kcal/ml EN formula at 1 ml/kg IBW/hr vs a 1.5 kcal/ml EN formula provided at 1 ml/kg IBW/hr with both formulas having a comparable protein content per ml - Arabi 2015: Hypocaloric group aimed to receive 40-60% of caloric goals and 1.2-1.5 g/kg/d protein vs 70-100% of calorie goals 1.2-1.5 g/kg/d protein - Rugeles 2016: Hypocaloric group aimed to receive 15 kcal/kg/d and 1.7 g/kg/d protein vs 25 kcal/kg/d and 1.7 g/kg/d protein - Rice 2018: Hypocaloric group aimed to receive 1.5 g/kg/d protein from a higher protein density formula vs 1.5 g/kg/d from a lower protein density formula with both formulas having equal caloric density.
+- Arabi 2011: Hypocaloric group aimed to receive 60-70% of calorie goals and gave protein supplements vs. 90-100% of nutrition goals - Charles 2014: Hypocaloric group aimed to receive 50% of calorie goals and 100% of protein goals vs. 100% of nutrition goals - Peake 2014 and Chapman 2018: Hypocaloric group received a 1.0 kcal/ml EN formula at 1 ml/kg IBW/hr vs. a 1.5 kcal/ml EN formula provided at 1 ml/kg IBW/hr with both formulas having a comparable protein content per ml - Arabi 2015: Hypocaloric group aimed to receive 40-60% of caloric goals and 1.2-1.5 g/kg/d protein vs. 70-100% of calorie goals 1.2-1.5 g/kg/d protein - Rugeles 2016: Hypocaloric group aimed to receive 15 kcal/kg/d and 1.7 g/kg/d protein vs. 25 kcal/kg/d and 1.7 g/kg/d protein - Rice 2018: Hypocaloric group aimed to receive 1.5 g/kg/d protein from a higher protein density formula vs. 1.5 g/kg/d from a lower protein density formula with both formulas having equal caloric density.
+The higher protein formula group intended to receive less calories. - Deane 2020: was a 6 month follow up study of the Chapman 2018 study.

 All studies were isonitrogenous but non-isocaloric.
 The Arabi 2011 study also compared intensive insulin therapy to control in a 2 X 2 factorial design (refer to section 10.4 Insulin therapy for data pertaining to these groups).
 In previous reviews, Petros 2014 was included in this section but due to its non-isonitrogenous study design it has been moved to section 3.2 Achieving Target Dose of EN.
 Peake 2014 was moved to this section from section 3.2 due to its isonitrogenous study design.
+Deane 2020 reported on unique 180 day mortality and quality of life data from the Chapman 2018 study which is shown in table 1 with the Chapman 2018 study.